IshanKM/BoostEnGuide-English-Learning-IOS-App/README.md

 can gain vocabulary, practice speaking, and build confidence in communication.
 Our target Audience is non-native English speakers aiming to improve their language skills through this comprehensible input method.

-2. Core Functionality
+## 2. Core Functionality

-This app provide a one month-long course to improve english language of users by using comprehensible input method.
+This app provides a one-month-long course to improve English language of users by using comprehensible input method.
 This is the unique selling point of this application.
 This month-long course include four weekly-long separate tasks.
 Each week include different exercise and guide.